sasam2/jsonToProtoWebApp/README.md

 #Improvements

 [File Rollover] should be improved.
+If write fails, file is reset by closing and open/close it again.
+This wipes all previouly saved data from the file, and should be addressed properly.

-It doesn't consider synchronization, therefore file reset (close and open file again) could occur during another thread writting attempt and lead to failures.
+Also, file reset doesn't consider synchronization.
+Therefore file reset (close and open file again) could occur during another thread writting attempt and lead to failures.

-[File write] on the file, there should be saved a list of protobuf objects.
-Each new received object should be added to the list and to the file.
-Currently it is only saved the latest received instace. #TODO FIX THIS
+[Tests] tests with concurrent requests should be made, to check if file is updated accordingly.

 #Requirements